freenas/freenas-docs/userguide/intro.rst

   Upgrades will continue to use the :command:`csh` shell as the default root shell.

+* `xattr <https://github.com/xattr/xattr>`_ has been added to the base system and can be used to modify file extended attributes from the command line.
+Type :command:`xattr -h` to view the available options.

 The following screen options have changed:

 * The :guilabel:`Remote encryption`, :guilabel:`Filename encryption`,